omob/ayodeji-abodunrin-website/src/projects/paul-usoro-and-co.md

 ### Solution

 The solution was to revamp the website to have a modern look targeting the latest design trends and ensuring simplicity.
 In doing so, I prepared on two attempts, a design which was accepted by the Managing Partner and adopted for the refurbishment.
-The development process for the new design entailed a new photography session for staff of the Firm and a subsequent user acceptance test to the satisfaction of our Client before deployment.
+The development process for the new design entailed a new photography session for staff of the Firm and a subsequent user acceptance test to the satisfaction of the Partners before deployment.

 ### After Revamp Screens